Bhekisisaex/odin-recipes/README.md

 # odin-recipes
-this is a create a recipe project ,skill include lists, heading,semantic html,images and links
+this is a recipe project ,skill include lists, heading,semantic html,images and links